cloudeight/style-guidelines/css/README.md

 - A input element may contain an error: `has-error`

 #### JavaScript Hooks
-JavaScript hooks are classes that are used to trigger a script, they contain no styling and must always be prefixed with the `js-` namespace and scoped to the component it is attached to and suffixed with the action it takes:
+JavaScript hooks are classes that are used to trigger a script, they contain no styling and must always be prefixed with the `js-` namespace and scoped to the component it is attached to and suffixed with the action it takes.

 - A panel component that can be toggled: `js-panel-toggle`
 - A panel component that can be removed: `js-panel-remove`